Skip to content

 If you're being abused, or someone you know is, there are a number of options you can take.

-What domestic abuse is
+What is domestic abuse?

 Any incident of threatening behaviour, violence or abuse.
 It could be physical, sexual, financial or emotional abuse, isolation or the destruction of property and pets.